StoneShorts/mulan-plugins-original/README.md

 Second plugin is out!

 ---

+Leagues: Illumine's agility plugin extra: added collecting coins if you have the fragment golden brick road.

+---
 Crystal Key Enhancer
 - Making enhanced crystal keys in prif and bank in GE.
 - Opening elves chest in prif and bank in GE.